mhmoslemi2338/mhmoslemi2338.github.io/_pages/about.md

 <div style="text-align: justify">

   <p>
     I’m a responsible-AI researcher with a background in electrical engineering, focused on developing data-driven methods for trustworthy AI.
 My interests include fairness, robustness, and explainability in ML systems.
-I approach research with an engineering mindset shaped by my undergraduate training at Sharif University, where I worked on biomedical imaging and automatic speech recognition under the supervision of <a href="https://sharif.ir/~aamini/" target="_blank">Dr. Arash Amini</a> and <a href="https://sharif.edu/~sameti/" target="_blank">Dr. Hossein Sameti</a>.
   </p>

   <p>